How to understand and use a British Airways Future Travel Voucher

 Your voucher can be used to travel to any destination in the British Airways network including partner airlines, as long as it’s a British Airways-marketed route with a BA flight number.
 It can also be used on a British Airways Holiday.

 Frustratingly you can only use a Future Travel voucher for a new cash/revenue fare — even if the voucher was issued as a result of a cancelled redemption.
-This creates a very messy situation where the Avios from a cancelled redemption are held in the FTV (rather than being returned to an Executive Club) but the fees, taxes and surcharges in the FTV must be used towards a new cash/revenue fare.
+This creates a very messy situation where the Avios from a cancelled redemption is held in the FTV (rather than being returned to an Executive Club) but the fees, taxes and surcharges in the FTV must be used towards a new cash/revenue fare.

 When does my voucher expire?